cau-placc/pakcs/INSTALL.md

    and put the directory `pakcs/bin` into your path.
    Now you can start the PAKCS compiler system via the command "`pakcs`".

-7. You can access the libraries documentation on-line at
-   <http://www.informatik.uni-kiel.de/~pakcs/lib/>.
-If you want to
-   create a local copy of the documentation of all system libraries to work off-line, follow the steps.

-   1. Install curl, git and preferably sqlite3 on your system.
-      On Ubuntu or Debian:

-          sudo apt install curl git sqlite3

-   2. Install the Curry documentation tool `currydoc`.
-      Ensure the pakcs bin directory is on the PATH as per point 6 above.
-      Then execute

-          cypm update
-          cypm install currydoc

-   3. Finally, make the libraries documentation:

-          make libdoc

-      The documentation is in the directory "`pakcshome/lib/CDOC`".

-8. You can configure the behavior of PAKCS by various setting in a "pakcsrc" file.
+7. You can configure the behavior of PAKCS by various settings in a "pakcsrc" file.
 For doing so, copy the file `pakcshome/pakcsrc.default` as "`.pakcsrc`"
    (which will be automatically done when you start PAKCS for the first time) into you home directory and modify the settings.

-9. If you like to have support for _line editing or history functionality_ in the PAKCS interactive environment (as supported by the readline library), you should have the Unix/Linux command "`rlwrap`" installed on your local machine.
-PAKCS uses "`rlwrap`" if called on a terminal without the parameter "`--noreadline`".
+8. If you like to have support for _line editing or history functionality_ in the PAKCS interactive environment (as supported by the readline library), you should have the Unix/Linux command "`rlwrap`" installed on your local machine.
+PAKCS uses "`rlwrap`" if it is invoked on a terminal without the parameter "`--noreadline`".